ros2/ros2_tracing/doc/design_ros_2.md

 ### Tools/accessibility

-To make tracing ROS 2 more accessible and easier to adopt, we can put effort into integrating LTTng session setup & recording into the ROS 2 launch system.
+To make tracing ROS 2 more accessible and easier to adopt, we can put effort into integrating LTTng session setup & recording into the ROS 2 launch system and command line interface.

-This might include converting existing `tracetools` scripts to more flexible Python scripts, and then plugging that into the launch system.
+This might include converting existing `tracetools` scripts to more flexible Python scripts, and then plugging that into the launch system and creating a `ros2cli` extension.

 ## Instrumentation design